musically-ut/typeform/README.md

 ## Using the package

-To use the package, you will need a [data API](https://www.typeform.com/help/data-api/) key.
+To use this package, you will need a [data API](https://www.typeform.com/help/data-api/) key.
 With this key in position, you can then list your available forms

 ```